Indavelopers/codelabs-indavelopers-com/codelabs/introduction-to-k8s.md

 - Get the name of one Pod managed by the Deployment: `kubectl get pods`
 - Kill this Pod: `kubectl delete pods NAME_OF_THE_POD`
-- Check how Kubernetes control loop automatically recreates a new Pod: `kubectl get all -w`
+- Check how Kubernetes control loop automatically recreates a new Pod: `kubectl get all`

-- Repeat as many times as desired
+## Namespaces, labels, resources, probes

+Duration: 10

 ### Namespaces